 Donations

-Donations are the financial life blood of your organization.Knowing how to properly handle, record, and acknowledge those contributions is essential!
+Donations serve as the financial backbone of your organization, and understanding how to properly manage, document, and acknowledge these contributions is crucial.

 Donations

-1. Contributions to individuals are not tax deductible and should not be included in your annual contribution statements.
-See this page on donations to individuals for more details.
+Donations made to individuals are not tax-deductible and should not be included in your annual contribution statements.

-2. Are you are required by law to send out or give contribution receipts?
-According to the IRS Pub 1771: The donor is responsible for obtaining a written acknowledgment from a charity for any single contribution of $250 or more before the donor can claim a charitable contribution on their federal income tax return.
-Make sure your written acknowledgments have all of the required information on them.
-See this page on contributions receipts.
+By law, you are required to provide contribution receipts.
+As per IRS Pub 1771, donors must obtain a written acknowledgment from a charity for any single contribution of $250 or more before claiming it on their federal income tax return.
+Ensure that your acknowledgments contain all necessary details.
+Visit the contributions receipts page for more information.

 • Donor's name